rbelling/vuejs-gilt/README.md

 Please go to wiki to read the materials: [Presentation](https://rbelling.github.io/vuejs-gilt)

-## Getting started
+## Getting Started

-`npm run help` will print a list of the available commands to get started.
+The final presentation is generated from `docs/presentation.md`.

+This file is not supposed to be edited manually: you can generate it by running `npm run concat`, which is also automatically launched when committing something.

+#### Partials concatenation
+All the partials in `partials/*` will be included in the final output.
+The order is alphabetic.